The Divine Mercy NOVENA: Day 8 (Easter Friday)

 “I’ve been thinking a lot about what You said last week,” said Satan.
-“When I asked HR, personnel and the employment lawyers to help with union grievances, they laughed at me,” said Satan, dejectedly.
+“When I asked HR and the employment lawyers for help with union grievances, they laughed,” said Satan, dejectedly.

-The irony was completely lost on Satan.
-They may be guilty of other things, but not every HR rep tortured employees.
-Was Satan projecting his evil on others?
+The irony was lost on Satan.
+They were guilty of many things, but not all HR reps tortured their employees.
+Was Satan projecting?
 “Really?” said God, acting surprised.
 “So, what did you do?”

 “I threatened them with solitary confinement,” replied Satan.
-“They fought over who went first,” said Satan, sheepishly.
+“They fought over private rooms,” said Satan, sheepishly.

 “Well, I need trusting souls on my side."
 He heard God laugh through the phone.
 Satan’s feelings were hurt but he continued, “we don’t have team players down here.”